garrandall/popular-music-data/tracks/homegrown-honey-darius-rucker.md

 Sitting at a bar in New York City
 Everybody here looking New York pretty
-But you’re the kinda girl that’s got that something Dancing to the groove like it just ain’t nothing
+But you’re the kinda girl that’s got that something Dancing to the groove like it just ain 't nothing
-They ain’t never seen nothing quite like you
+They ain 't never seen nothing quite like you
 Long stem legs in your cowboy boots
 Throwing back whiskey straight, no water
-Girl there ain’t nothing hotter
+Girl there ain 't nothing hotter

 Oh I dig the way that you move
 You shake it down to your roots
 Did your momma teach you how to do that thing you do Yeah, nothing sweeter than wild
-I’ll take a sip of that smile
+I 'll take a sip of that smile
-I’ll bet the boys at home can’t leave you alone
+I 'll bet the boys at home can 't leave you alone
 You little homegrown honey, honey, honey
-You’re so money, money, money
+You 're so money, money, money
 You got a country road Carolina soul
-Baby you’re just so homegrown
+Baby you 're just so homegrown

 Trying to think of something cool to say
 Turned around and saw you walking my way
-Pulled me on the floor saying “Son it’s on”
+Pulled me on the floor saying “Son it 's on”
 And we were dancing all night long
 To a sweet old Alabama song